 Today, while there are many veterans’ organizations working in the creative arts, Task Force: ISO is the only organization in the US that uses education and photography to foster Veteran engagement and community.
-Through our event photography program, we support more than 20 non‐profit organizations across the United States with professional imagery.
-Task Force: ISO has professional photographer volunteers in seven states (CO, WY, TX, NC, CA, MA, and VA).
+Through our event photography program, we support more than 20 nonprofit organizations across the United States with professional imagery.
+Task Force: ISO has professional photographer volunteers in 12 states and through virtual classes can serve Veterans across all 50 states.
 Each year our network grows, as does our outreach and impact.

 To empower veterans to see the world through a different lens using positive imagery and the art of photography.